Glacier tragedy shows reach of Europe’s new heat

 “I heard what sounded like a river’s torrent,” said Budel, who lives in an isolated refuge next to the glacier on the 11,000-foot Marmolada mountain.
 At the mountain’s base, he watched a yellow helicopter fly overhead searching for signs of life or remains.

-Budel recalled that when he first scaled the glacier at the end of summer, not even a decade ago, he hardly needed ropes there was so much snow.
+Budel recalled that when he first scaled the glacier at the end of summer not even a decade ago, he hardly needed ropes there was so much snow.

 “The difference between now and then is scary,” he said.
 “At this point we are on another path.”